bloominstituteoftechnology/orientation-git/README.md

 If you have not already created a GitHub account, follow this [GitHub](https://github.com/) link.
 > Click Sign Up and follow the instructions.
+> During setup you will need to verify your email, which is likely the final step.

 ---